When you work hard, resupply, keep watch, and keep everything running, restore up to 1d6 Cash.

-More Crew gear can be gained both during play as well as each time the crew's max Cash reaches a multiple of three for the first time.
+More rooms and hideout equipment can be gained both during play as well as each time the crew's max Cash reaches a multiple of three for the first time.

 For every three max Rep your crew has, create a solid contact or make an existing contact solid.

 When creating your crew you may put your solid contacts anywhere you like on the community map.